topquark22/morseR24/README.md

 ## CE and CSN pins

-If using an external radio with a Nano V3 or compatible, wire  CE to pin 10 and CSN to pin 9.
+If using an external radio, wire CE to pin 10 and CSN to pin 9.
 This project supports integrated boards and that's what they use.

 ## Circuit considerations